 - The taxpayer must be the party who substantially prevails with respect to the amount in controversy or the most significant issue or set of issues,

 - The taxpayer must not have a net worth more than $2 million at the time that the action was filed (or $7 million in the case of business taxpayers),

-- The Taxpayer must submit an application and list of fees must be submitted within 30 days of the final judgment in the action,
+- The Taxpayer must submit an application or motion that states the amount of the offer and a list of fees must be submitted within 30 days of the final judgment in the action,

 - The taxpayer must have exhausted his administrative remedies before pursuing litigation, and

 - The IRS must not have established that its position was “substantially justified,” i.e., reasonable under the applicable law and the facts of the case.

 We Help Recoup Attorneys Fees from the IRS